Aerolab/tutorial-navigator/docs/tutorials/client-platforms/AngularJS.md

     // Put the <%= configuration.api %> client id here
     return auth.getToken('THIRD_PARTY_API_CLIENT_ID')
   }).then(function(thirdPartyToken) {
-    // Setting the <%= configuration.api %> token for all requests as default one
-    $http.defaults.headers.common.Authorization =  'Bearer '+ auth.idToken;
+    // Do something with the thirdPartyToken.
+Add it as a header or save it for later usage
     $location.path('/');
   }, function(err) {
     console.log("There was an error signin in", err);